 In Table 3, we show the top 20 clinical trial interventions that associated with patient’s death.
 The rows are sorted by the count of trials >=5 (column 2).
 The most common type of intervention is the placebo group.
 Placebo is often served as a control in clinical trials, thus it is the most common intervention type.
-Among 2286 trials arms that used placebo intervention, 36816%) of trial arms observed patient’s death.
+Among 2286 trials arms that used placebo intervention, 368 (16%) of trial arms observed patient’s death.
 The average death incidence rate of the placebo intervention is 1.66%.
 We used the placebo group as a baseline reference group to compare the statistical significant of other interventions.
 Among the top 20 interventions, XX (XX%) of the interventions are chemotherapies, such as XXXX with an average incidence rate of XXX (P-value<XXX), YYY with an XXX incidence rate, and ZZZ with an ZZZ incidence rate.
 XXX is the only antibody among the top 20.
 XXX is an antidiabetic drug…...

 Table 3: High frequency interventions that associated with patient’s Death (based on serious adverse events)